-T, II e order of business of the City Council shall be as follows:
+The order of business of the City Council shall be as follows:

-Announcements
+- Announcements

-Correspondence
+- Correspondence

-Citizen's Concerns
+- Public Comment

-Consent Agenda
+- Consent Agenda

-2 Minutes of the Previous Work Session, Executive and Regular Meeting.
+- Minutes of the Previous Work Session, Executive and Regular Meeting.

-Bills for Approval
+- Bills for Approval

-Resolutions Memorializing Actions Taken by Simple Motion at Previous Meeting
+- Resolutions Memorializing Actions Taken by Simple Motion at Previous Meeting

-1 Resolutions Not Requiring Further Discussion by Council
+- Resolutions Not Requiring Further Discussion by Council

-Other Actions Not Requiring Further Discussion by Council and Those Actions Outlined in
+- Other Actions Not Requiring Further Discussion by Council and Those Actions Outlined in Council Rules

-Council Rules

-Reports
+- Reports

-e.
-Guests
+- Guests

-è.
-Commissions
+- Commissions

-÷., City Council
+- City Council

-Public Works Director
+- Public Works Director

-City Administrator
+- City Manager

-City Attorney
+- City Attorney

-City Planner
+- City Planner

-Public Hearing
+- Public Hearing

-Unfinished Business
+- Unfinished Business

-New Business
+- New Business

-Other Business
+- Other Business

-From the Council
+- From the Council

-From the Staff
+- From the Staff

 The Mayor or Presiding Officer has authority to adjust the agenda items and order of business.

-3.4.1 Consent Agendo
+3.4.1 Consent Agenda

 Before the vote is taken on the Consent Agenda, a Council member may request that one or more items be excluded therefrom.
-The remaining items may then be voted upon as a whole, items removed from the Consent Agenda as provided above shall be taken up for action.

-immediately after the Consent Agenda vote and before the next item on the agenda is taken
+The remaining items may then be voted upon as a whole.
+Items removed from the Consent Agenda as provided above shall be taken up for action immediately after the Consent Agenda vote and before the next item on the agenda is taken up.